FAQs about Integrative Neuroscience

 Can I minor in another department?

 Again, there is no rule that Integrative Neuroscience students cannot pursue a minor.
 Students should just be reminded of the large time burden associated with the Neuroscience program and the University guidelines around “double counting” courses for majors and minors.
-Students may not pursue minor in the Department associated with the area of specialization with the Neuroscience Major.
+Students may not pursue a minor in the Department associated with the area of specialization with the Neuroscience Major.
 For example, a Systems Neuroscience student cannot minor in Computer and Information Science, although he could minor in Biology or Natural Science.